The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Found a job?
 Remember, once you start earning over a set amount you’ll begin to repay your student loans.
 Find out when your student loan repayments start here.

 It’s important to keep on top of your budget when you’re earning.
-If you think you might need more help to do this, you could consider the thinkmoney Personal Account.
+If you think you might need more help to do this, you could consider the thinkmoney Managed Current Account.

 The account will help you manage your money by setting aside the funds that you need for your regular bills.
 Whatever’s leftover will go onto your card for you to spend as you like.
 The account comes with a monthly management fee of £17.50 or £24.50 for a joint account – find out more about the account here.